omarvlcst/posgrado/code/README.md

 ~$ make clean

-And then, the instruction *make Trayectoria_Py_P* will recompile succesfully again everything from that latest version.
+And then, the instruction "*make Trayectoria_Py_P*" will recompile and execute the f2py module succesfully in its latest version.